cvsvensson/FermionicHilbertSpaces.jl/docs/src/index.md

 labels = [(i, σ) for i in 1:2 for σ in (:↑,:↓)]
 H = hilbert_space(c, labels)
 ```
 We now have a Hilbert space representing 2N fermions.
 To construct operators on this space we first call `@fermions c` which makes `c` represent symbolic fermions.
 Indexing into `c` returns an operator representing an annihilation operator e.g. `c[1,:↑]`.
 The creation operator is given by the adjoint `c[1,:↑]'`.
-These can be multiplied and added together.
+These can be multiplied and added together and is automatically sorted into a unique normal order.
 Here is a simple Hamiltonian with hopping and Coulomb interaction.
 ```@example intro
 hopping = c[1,:↑]'c[2,:↑] + c[1,:↓]'c[2,:↓] + hc
 coulomb = sum(c[n,:↑]'c[n,:↑]c[n,:↓]'c[n,:↓] for n in 1:2)